AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-2-0.md

 http://<aem_domain>/var/dxml/executor-locks/translation-map-upgrade/1683190032886.json
 ```

-## Steps to post process the existing content to use the broken link report
+### Steps to post process the existing content to use the broken link report

-(Only if you are on a version prior to the June 2023 release of Experience Manager Guides as a Cloud Service)
+(Only if you are on a release before the June 2023 release of Experience Manager Guides as a Cloud Service)

 Perform the following steps for post-processing the existing content and using the new broken link report: